 FAPE requires schools to provide special education and related services to help meet the unique educational needs of your child.
 Related services could include accommodations such as preferential seating for better visibility and focus, as well as provisions such as audiobooks, counseling, occupational therapy, etc.

 These services will be listed in your child’s Individual Education Program, or IEP.

 If you have questions or concerns about whether your student is receiving free appropriate public education or if your student has a sufficient IEP, contact us today to schedule a consultation.
-Our team of education lawyers – Gabriella H. Farhat, Jeffrey C. Murse, and Gerryanne P. Cauler – can help you navigate FAPE and education law to help you advocate for your child.
+Our team of education lawyers – Gabriella H. Farhat and Jeffrey C. Murse – can help you navigate FAPE and education law to help you advocate for your child.

 Lastly, FAPE ensures that your child is taught in the least restrictive environment (LRE), learning with peers whenever possible, in an environment of inclusion.